Dora Plus Sub-Action 1.2 Doctoral students mobility (for UT students)

 2. Accommodation grant

 The accommodation grant for doctoral degree students’ study mobility is paid to cover the grantee’s accommodation and living costs.
+The fixed unit prices for subsistence grant

 - The accommodation grant is paid throughout the period of staying in the foreign country.